2024 Scholarships - Lake County | CampusReel

 2024 Lake County Scholarships

 Lake County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 21% of Lake County residents in California over the age of 25 have graduated with a professional degree - 15% have completed high school.
+Despite high costs, 14% of Lake County residents in Florida over the age of 25 have graduated with a professional degree - 78% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Lake County residents in California will continue to need help paying for college.
-2,301 men and 1,792 women are enrolled in grades 9-12 while 988 men 1,624 women are currently undergraduates in college.
+It’s clear that Lake County residents in Florida will continue to need help paying for college.
+6,867 men and 6,227 women are enrolled in grades 9-12 while 3,143 men 5,349 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Lake County residents and can help pay for school in a variety of ways.
 Lake County scholarships, whether they are exclusively available to Lake County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Lake County residents.

 How much total award money and scholarships are available for Lake County residents?